procount/pinn/README_PINN.md

 The <partition_number> is the partition number of the boot partition of the OS you want to boot at each power on.
 The partition number can be found by running `sudo fdisk -l`.
 The partition will be one of the FAT32 partitions e.g. `/dev/mmcblk0p6` would be partition 6.
 It can also be found by looking at the installed_os.json file on the settings partition (partition 5) of the device that PINN is installed on.
 This will also prevent the splashscreen from being displayed at boot.

 NOTE: that once an `autoboot.txt` file is present, there's then no way to force the PINN GUI to display, until you delete (or rename) the `autoboot.txt` file.
 The SD card behaves as if PINN were not there at all.

+## Booting an OS directly from the recovery shell.

+The ususal `reboot` command does not work in the PINN recovery shell.
+However, a new command `rebootp` has been added to allow this.
+By providing a partition number as an argument, it is possible to boot directly into one of the installed OSes directly.
+E.G. `reboot 6` will boot direclty into the OS installed in partition 6.
+There is also `rebootp.sh` which may be better to use from an ssh shell, as it provides a cleaner exit to the ssh terminal.

 ---